 Dr Steve Jones MD, MRCP, FRCSEd, FCEM, FFICM is an Emergency and intensive care consultant in Manchester.
 He is a registered specialist in both Intensive Care and Emergency Medicine.
 In addition to his clinical work he has a research interest in the evaluation and implementation of technology in healthcare.
 You can find him on twitter at @CDoftheED

-Dr Zaf Qasim is a Emergency/trauma/critical care doc based at the University of Pennsilvania.
-He has research interests in trauma and resuscitation and is widely regarded as an expert in practical resuscitation procedures.
+Dr Zaf Qasim is an attending physician in Emergency Medicine and Critical Care based at the University of Pennsylvania in the United States.
+He has particular interests in trauma, prehospital care and advanced resuscitation and is widely regarded as an expert in practical resuscitation procedures.
+You can find him on Twitter as @emeddoc